steventroughtonsmith/instanceportals/README.md

 Clicking a portal will take you to the Encounter Journal for that dungeon/raid.

-Only tested with WoW v6.2.4.21463 but should work on other versions.
+Built & tested with WoW 8.0.1.

 SCREENSHOT
 =============